hashimminhas/Trump-card/MULTIPLAYER.md

-﻿# Electron Card - Phase 3B: Multiplayer Architecture
+﻿# Electron Card - Multiplayer Architecture

 ## Principle: the server is the game

-Phase 1/2 proved the rules client-side; Phase 3B moves authority to the server.
-The rules engine (`backend/src/gameEngine.js`) is a 1:1 port of the proven client engine - pure functions over a match state: legality (follow-suit, ace restriction), trick winner, Senior, collection, KHOTI, plus the Easy/Normal/Hard bot brains with shared card memory.
+The server owns all game authority.
+The rules engine (`backend/src/gameEngine.js`) is a 1:1 port of the client engine - pure functions over a match state: legality (follow-suit, ace restriction), trick winner, Senior, collection, KHOTI, plus the Easy/Normal/Hard bot brains with shared card memory.

 `backend/src/match.js` owns one `Match` instance per playing room: